Sebane1/RoleplayingVoiceDalamud/README.md

 Setup Guide:

-In the dalamud settings experimental tab, put the repository link here, clik the plus icon, and then save.
+In the dalamud settings experimental tab, put the repository link here, click the plus icon, and then save.
 ![f198ff756e32188b52121829390d481a](https://github.com/Sebane1/RoleplayingVoiceDalamud/assets/7157688/fdc04726-cbb5-4066-b678-2d861291c614)

-Then install Artemis Roleplaying Kit from the dalamud plugin list.
+Then install Artemis Roleplaying Kit from the dalaamud plugin list.
 ![2c5234d89be9cf69de65858801152179](https://github.com/Sebane1/RoleplayingVoiceDalamud/assets/7157688/329adbde-06b9-4315-bf43-1b32ba9d18c2)

 [OPTIONAL INSTRUCTIONS FOR GENERATIVE VOICE]

-If you want to have your character speak when you type, you will need to have an Elevenlabs account.
+If you want to have your character speak what you type, you will need to have an Elevenlabs account.
 Elevenlabs: https://www.elevenlabs.io/?from=partnerthompson2324

 After registration, get your API key.